KarAshutosh/karashutosh.github.io/blogs/blog1.md

 ## The Filter Problem

-At the time, the site’s filter removed HTML tags enclosed in `< >`.
+At the time, the site's filter removed HTML tags enclosed in `< >`.
 However, the filter made a critical assumption: it only stripped tags if both the **opening `<` and closing `>`** were present.

-This meant that if the closing `>` was omitted and replaced with `/<`, the filter’s rule could be bypassed while the browser still interpreted the tag.
+This meant that if the closing `>` was omitted and replaced with `/<`, the filter's rule could be bypassed while the browser still interpreted the tag.

 ---